Ryuker/GraphQL-MERN-App/_notes/01_GraphQL-Crash-Course.md

 # 34. BONUS FEATURE: Supporting Tasks
 - Added `models/Task` model
 - Added `TaskType` to schema.js, this uses the Task model
+- Added tasks and task field to rootquery of schema.js

 ## Bonus features to add: